OlgaIudina1992/Webscraping-with-Scrapy/README.md

 # Webscraping-with-Scrapy
-A webscraping app integrating FastAPI, Scrapy, and CassandraDB
+A basic crawler for webscraping using Scrapy